rbaas293/Cheat-Sheets/Windows-Customization.md

 ## Below is the link to a repository that searches github for scoop buckets and then sorts them according to popularity.
   * https://github.com/tapanchandra/awesome-scoop

+  ## For when you want to make windows the default OS on grub